 Mr. Dana served on the Board of Directors for Evangel University for a total of 16 years prior to joining the faculty.
 He has also served as the EU Alumni President and was the 1996 Distinguished Alumnus.
 Mr. Dana was adjunct faculty in 1997-98 for Bellevue University’s Master of Health Care Administration program in Omaha, Nebraska.
 He served on the organizing committee and developed and taught two courses (Decision Support in Health Care Administration and Managerial Accounting for Health Care Administrators)for the first three cohorts of this accelerated program.

-- Management Consultant for Christian Homes, Inc., a non-profit continuing care retirement community in Holdrege, NE
+- Management consultant for Christian Homes, Inc., a non-profit continuing care retirement community in Holdrege, NE from 2001-2015

 Top 5 Strengths: